samathaluca/fallen/README.md

 ![Github and heroku connected](assets/testing/heroku_and_github_connect.jpg)

-From that point on gitpod push to github automatically deployed to heroku and so github version control nad heroku build log mirrored each other.
+From that point on gitpod push to github automatically deployed to heroku and so github version control and heroku build log mirrored each other perfectly.

 ![Gitpod and github/heroku commit/deploy](assets/testing/version_save.png)